Bolt.new Review 2026: The Full-Stack Vibe Coding Builder, Tested

 Hidden Costs and Gotchas

-The main gotcha is the free tier's usage caps.
-A complex project can burn through your free allotment in a single session, especially if you're iterating heavily with the AI agents.
+The main gotcha is the free tier's daily cap.
+A complex project can burn through 300K tokens in a single session, especially if you're iterating heavily with the AI agents.
 The jump from free to paid is where Bolt monetizes, and power users will hit that wall fast.

 Also worth noting: while deployment is included, scaling a production app beyond prototype traffic may require moving to your own infrastructure eventually.
 Bolt gets you live, but it's optimized for the 0-to-1 phase rather than the 1-to-1000 phase.